This Wedding Design Included a Hot Pink, Fuchsia, and Orange Color Palette

 Leslie, an interior designer from Texas, and Leor, a computer engineer from Israel, connected online and met up for a first date at Dolcezza in Bethesa.
-The evening so well Leor that says he ignored the meter alerts on his phone and got a parking ticket.
+The date went so well that Leor says he ignored the meter alerts on his phone and got a parking ticket.
 Less than a year later, he proposed on a trip to the beach while the pair were in Israel.

 Get more Washingtonian Weddings inspo